foobaragency/cf-migrations/README.md

 npx cf-migrations create create-foo --migrationsDir src/migrations
 ```

-It will create a typescript migration file, `src/migrations/0001-create-foo.ts` for example.
+It will create a typescript migration file, `src/migrations/1660225580514-create-foo.ts` for example.
 Use the flag `--useJavascript` or `--js` to create a javascript file instead.

-Note that the migrations should have a proper sequence number.
+Note that the migrations should have a proper timestamp.

 ### 🚚 Deploy migration